cameraui/docs/install/docker.md

 docker compose up -d
 ```

 Then open `https://<host>:3443`.
-The first boot downloads and installs the server, which takes a few minutes.
-Follow along with `docker compose logs -f`.
+The first boot downloads the server and takes a few minutes (`docker compose logs -f` shows progress).
+The certificate is self-signed, so the browser warns on first visit.
+Next: [Getting started](/intro/getting-started).

-Your browser shows a self-signed certificate warning on first visit, and the app then walks you through first-run setup.
-See [Getting started](/intro/getting-started) for what comes next.

 ::: tip First boot needs internet
 On first start the container downloads the server from the npm registry.
 If your host can't resolve it, add public DNS resolvers (`1.1.1.1`, `8.8.8.8`) to the service.